Bulk importing recipes with a CSV file

 Recipe Kit requires quite specific formatting at the moment to import the recipes into the app.
 While most of the fields are straight forward to import, some require some extra formatting.

-First off, download the Recipe Kit CSV template here: Recipe-Kit-Import-v2.csv
+First off, download the Recipe Kit CSV template here: Recipe-Kit-CSV-4.csv

 Open the template in Google Sheets, Microsoft Excel, whichever editor works best for you.